Get the Recipe

 It helps to imagine sugar molecules as a bunch of cartoon kids.
 When they're all standing in a row, it's easy for us to identify them as individual kids.
 But stack them up on each other and throw a trench coat on 'em, and they're effectively hidden.

-Now sweet potatoes contain plenty of starch molecules.
-The goal when roasting them is to try and break down as many of the starch molecules as possible into sweet-tasting maltose (a sugar consisting of two glucose molecules).
+Now, sweet potatoes contain plenty of starch molecules.
+The goal when roasting them is to try to break down as many of the starch molecules as possible into sweet-tasting maltose, a sugar consisting of two glucose molecules.
 Pull off the trench coat and give that little stack of kids a push, if you will.
-We do this with the help of enzymes.<
+We do this with the help of enzymes.

 Moist sweet potato varieties sweeten during cooking thanks to the action of an enzyme that attacks starch and breaks it down.
 The enzyme starts to make maltose when the tightly packed starch granules absorb moisture and expand, beginning around 135°F, and it stops when the rising heat denatures it, at around 170°F.

-So essentially, the longer a sweet potato spends in that zone between 135 and 170°F, the sweeter it becomes.
+So, essentially, the longer a sweet potato spends in that zone between 135 and 170°F (57 and 77°C), the sweeter it becomes.
 To test this, I cooked three batches of potatoes.
-The first I popped directly into a 350°F oven and baked until tender.
-The second I par-cooked in a temperature controlled water bath at 150°F for one hour before baking.
+The first I popped directly into a 350°F (180°C) oven and baked until tender.
+The second I par-cooked in a temperature-controlled water bath at 150°F (66°C) for one hour before baking.
 The last I par-cooked in the same water bath overnight before baking.

 Harold's right.
-You can immediately see that the par-cooked potatoes browned better, indicating a higher sugar content which allows them to caramelize faster.
-The color difference was also reflected in the flavor: the par-cooked potatoes were significantly sweeter and more flavorful than the plain roasted potatoes, which were starchy and bland.
-Interestingly, the hour-long par-cooked potatoes were nearly as flavorful as the overnight potatoes, which means to make the most of this effect, you've really got to only cook them for an hour at 150°F.
+You can immediately see that the par-cooked potatoes browned better, indicating a higher sugar content that allowed them to caramelize faster.
+This was also reflected in the flavor: The par-cooked potatoes were significantly sweeter and more flavorful than the plain roasted potatoes, which were starchy and bland.
+Interestingly, the hour-long par-cooked potatoes were nearly as flavorful as the overnight potatoes, which means that, to make the most of this effect, you've really only got to cook them for an hour at 150°F.